Course: History 299R (0.5 to 6.0 credit hours)

 - Final Report: 3-5-page, double-spaced review and assessment of your entire internship experience and its educational value.

 An internship can be done anywhere in the world.
 Here is a small sample of the types of internships you can do and the locations where they can be done.
+We are happy to work with students to research and pursue internships with other non-listed organizations that best fit their interests.
+Please contact email@example.com with other internship proposals.

 - L. Tom Perry Special Collections